 There is a lot of fuss about SAP HANA at the moment, but most of the excitement is simply about it being a faster database platform.
 Personally, I don’t think that’s the exciting bit about HANA; the exciting bit is moving business rules from up-front allocations to run-time features of a report.
 The result is radically more flexibility, ultimately to the point of getting rid of structures like the chart of accounts.

-Overview of Pairwise testing:
+What is Pairwise testing:

-Pairwise testing is a technique that enables the testing community to find defects effectively and efficiently by saving time and effort.
+Pairwise testing is a technique that enables the software testing community to find defects effectively and efficiently by saving time and effort.

 This is a technique that supports the transformation of a large number of test cases to the least number of cases, and those transformed cases cover all the combinations.

-Testing is an essential but costly part of the...
+Software testing is an essential but costly part of the...